ALS: History

 The French neurologist Jean-Martin Charcot coined the term amyotrophic lateral sclerosis in 1874.

 American baseball player Lou Gehrig.
 In some countries, especially the United States, ALS is also called "Lou Gehrig's disease".

 Descriptions of the disease date back to at least 1824 by Charles Bell.
 In 1850, François-Amilcar Aran was the first to describe a disorder he named "progressive muscular atrophy", a form of ALS in which only the lower motor neurons are affected.
 In 1869, the connection between the symptoms and the underlying neurological problems was first described by Jean-Martin Charcot, who initially introduced the term amyotrophic lateral sclerosis in his 1874 paper.
 Flail arm syndrome, a regional variant of ALS, was first described by Alfred Vulpian in 1886.
 Flail leg syndrome, another regional variant of ALS, was first described by Pierre Marie and his student Patrikios in 1918.

 Diagnostic criteria

 In the 1950s, electrodiagnostic testing (EMG) and nerve conduction velocity (NCV) testing began to be used to evaluate clinically suspected ALS.
 In 1969, Edward H. Lambert published the first EMG/NCS diagnostic criteria for ALS, consisting of four findings he considered to strongly support the diagnosis.
-Since then several diagnostic criteria have been developed, which are mostly in use for research purposes for inclusion/exclusion criteria, and to stratify patients for analysis in trials.
+Since then, several diagnostic criteria have been developed, which are mostly in use for research purposes for inclusion/exclusion criteria, and to stratify patients for analysis in trials.
 Research diagnostic criteria for ALS include the "El Escorial" in 1994, revised in 1998.
-In 2006, the "Awaji" criteria proposed using EMG and NCV tests to help diagnose ALS earlier, and most recently the "Gold Coast" criteria in 2019.
+In 2006, the "Awaji" criteria proposed using EMG and NCV tests to help diagnose ALS earlier, and most recently, the "Gold Coast" criteria in 2019 simplified diagnosis, included cognitive change, and no longer required multiple regions to be affected.